FAQ or COMMONLY ASKED QUESTIONS

 If a student is denied an appeal, the student is placed on Financial Aid Suspension.
 Students will have their eligibility for financial assistance reinstated when they have reached the level of satisfactory academic progress stated in the policy.
 They may achieve this status by the completion of incomplete grades, correction of incorrect grades, or by bringing their cumulative GPA up to a 2.0 without the benefit of financial aid.
 It is the student’s responsibility to inform the Office of Financial Assistance of any changes or corrections to their grades for further review.

 If a students' appeal is approved, the student's status will change from Suspension to Probation.
-The student is required to communicate with the Retention Specialist and comply with all requests of the retention program.
-The hold that was placed on the students' Financial Aid account will not be removed until the Retention Specialist has provided written documentation to the Office of Financial Assistance that the student is in compliance.
-If compliance is not met by the published deadline in the semester, the aid will be removed from the students' account and the student will be responsible for the balance remaining with HSSU.
+The student is required to communicate with either their Academic Advisor or their Student Success Coach to complete an Academic Plan--this plan must be followed in order for the student to receive financial aid, and any changes made to the student's schedule after they have been awarded based on the details of the Academic Plan are subject to voiding the approved appeal, leaving the student with the financial responsibility of paying for classes that semester.
+If Academic Plan compliance is not met by the published deadline in the semester, the aid will be removed from the students' account and the student will be responsible for the balance remaining with HSSU.

 The Office of Financial Assistance will publish this policy and will notify, by Hornets email, any student who is no longer eligible to receive financial aid funds.